canonical/kafka-operator/docs/how-to/h-cluster-migration.md

 ## Monitoring and validating data replication

 The migration process can be monitored using built-in Kafka bin-commands on the original cluster.
-In the Charmed Kafka cluster, these bin-commands are also mapped to snap commands on the units (e.g `charmed-kafka.get-offsets` or `charmed-kafka.topics`).
+In the Charmed Apache Kafka cluster, these bin-commands are also mapped to snap commands on the units (e.g `charmed-kafka.get-offsets` or `charmed-kafka.topics`).

 To monitor the current consumer offsets, run the following on the original cluster being migrated from: